On almost hypohamiltonian graphs: On longest paths and longest cycles

+For a more detailed proof of the above bounds, replace in \cite[Corollary~3.6]{AW11} the 42-vertex planar hypohamiltonian graph with a 36-vertex planar almost hypohamiltonian graph.
+Observe that at no point the hamiltonicity of $G$ minus the deleted vertex is used, so hypohamiltonian graphs and almost hypohamiltonian graphs with a cubic exceptional vertex are equally useful in this context.

-Most computations for this work were carried out using the Stevin Supercomputer Infrastructure at Ghent University.
-We also would like to thank Gunnar Brinkmann for providing us with an independent program for testing almost hypohamiltonicity and Brendan McKay for his advice on \textit{plantri}.
+\acknowledgements This work was carried out using the Stevin Supercomputer Infrastructure at Ghent University.
+We thank Gunnar Brinkmann for providing us with an independent program for testing almost hypohamiltonicity and Brendan McKay for his advice on \textit{plantri}.